-The countries that make up SEA include Thailand, Cambodia, Laos, Vietnam, Malaysia, Singapore, Brunei, Borneo, Philippines, and Indonesia.
+The countries that make up Southeast Asia include Thailand, Cambodia, Laos, Vietnam, Malaysia, Singapore, Brunei, Borneo, Philippines, and Indonesia.
 Check out my suggested South East Asia backpacking routes for itinerary ideas during your time here.

-Singapore is a metropolitan city so the typical backpacking Southeast Asia gear won’t work here.
+Singapore is a metropolitan city so the typical backpacking gear won’t work here.
 Check out this Singapore packing list for more tips.

-To make sure this packing list is as accurate as possible I’ve teamed up with Kaila Krayewski from the Blonde Traveler that has lived in Thailand for over 5 years and has also spent extensive time backpacking Southeast Asia.
+To make sure this Southeast Asia packing list is as accurate as possible, I’ve teamed up with Kaila Krayewski from the Blonde Traveler that has lived in Thailand for over 5 years and has also spent extensive time backpacking Southeast Asia.
 She’s passionate about making travel more fun and friendlier for western women and created Blonde Traveler to do just that.

 Travel Tip: I highly recommend using the Lonely Planet Southeast Asia on a Shoestring guide book.
 I absolutely love the transportation guides plus – if you’re traveling alone – this is most popular guide for backpackers in the area so it can help you meet other travelers too!
 You can also get the eBook version.

-Unlike other destinations, there are far fewer expectations in Southeast Asia in terms of attire.
+Unlike other destinations, there are far fewer expectations when backpacking Southeast Asia in terms of attire.
 This is due largely to the climate.

 With average temperatures in the 80s and 90s, the extreme humidity makes it near impossible to put together a decent outfit because you’ll be sweating buckets the entire time.

 It’s not good enough to pack lightweight clothing when you travel into places like Cambodia and Vietnam.
 You might think natural fabrics would be ideal and take jersey cotton tees and leggings.

 However, some cotton modal blends sag—a lot—once damp with your sweat.
 A shirt that starts off waist length will be past your hips in less than an hour.
 This is because cotton will hold up to 7 percent of its weight in moisture.
 You need to pack a few quick-dry, moisture-wicking tops and pants to your travel capsule wardrobe for your journey into Southeast Asia.